 Inclusion criteria

-Cases present with myocardial infarction and apparent S.T. elevation on electrocardiography records.
+Cases present with myocardial infarction and apparent ST elevation on electrocardiography records.
 Case admitted to the hospital within the first 48 h of symptoms.
 The age of patients should be between 30 and 90 years.
 The patient agrees to participate in the study and sign the consent form.

 Exclusion criteria